LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/04_creating_a_class_library/index.md

 To add the game library project as a reference to the game project with the dotnet CLI:

-1. Open a new Command Prompt or Terminal window in the same directory as the *DungeonSlime.csproj* C# project file.
+1. Open a new Command Prompt or Terminal window in the same folder as the *DungeonSlime.csproj* C# project file.
 2. Enter the command `dotnet add ./DungeonSlime.csproj reference ../MonoGameLibrary/MonoGameLibrary.csproj`.
 This will add the *MonoGameLibrary* reference to the *DungeonSlime* game project.

 ---

 ### Clean Up

 When using the *MonoGame Game Library* project template, the generated project contains file similar to a standard MonoGame game project, including a *dotnet-tools.json* manifest file, a *Content.mgcb* file, and a *Game1.cs* file.
 For the purposes of this tutorial, we will not need these.
-To clean these up, locate the following in the *MonoGameLibrary* project directory and delete them:
+To clean these up, locate the following in the *MonoGameLibrary* project folder and delete them:

-1. The *.config/* directory.
+1. The *.config/* folder.
-2. The *Content/* directory
+2. The *Content/* folder
 3. The *Game1.cs* file.

 > [!TIP]
 > These files are needed in more advanced scenarios such as creating a central code base for game logic that is referenced by other projects of which each target different platforms such as desktop, mobile, and console.
 Creating a project structure of this type is out of scope for this tutorial.
 >
 > If you would like more information on this, Simon Jackson has written the article [Going cross-platform with MonoGame](https://darkgenesis.zenithmoon.com/going-cross-platform-with-monogame.html) which covers this in more detail.